 When Should you Apply Insect Repellent for Mosquitoes?

-To avoid mosquitoes, be sure to apply insect repellent when you will be outdoors for many hours, or when you will be travelling to a warm, humid climate.
-Some mosquitoes are most active at dawn and dusk, but others will feed any time of the day.
+To avoid mosquitoes, be sure to apply insect repellent when you will be outdoors for many hours, or when you will be traveling in a warm, humid climate.
+Some mosquitoes are most active at dawn and dusk, but others will feed at any time of the day.